-Historic Building Roofline Variation Lane Adjacency Lane Massing Max 1/2 story min. roofline variation 2 Stories Max.
+Historic Building Roofline Variation Lane Adjacency Lane Massing 300 1/2 story min. roofline variation 2 Stories Max.
 Height All "R" Zoning Districts Maximum height shall not exceed one-story greater than a principal historic building (excluding non-historic additions and appendages; see Historic Building Map) on same or abutting lot, for a minimum distance of 30 feet, provided that the height does not exceed limit on the Historic District Height Map (Figure 3).
 Maximum frontage of 60 linear feet of continuous height shall be permitted before a minimum one-half story variation is required.
 This variation shall be expressed in the roofline [see Definitions (a)].
 Maximum height shall not exceed two stories within 20 feet of a lane.
 Building footprint shall occupy a minimum of 50 percent of the lot width along the lane.
 All Other Zoning Districts Maximum frontage of 120 linear feet of continuous height shall be permitted before a minimum one-half story variation is required.
 This variation shall be expressed in the roofline [see Definitions (a)].
 Maximum height shall not exceed two stories within 20 feet of a lane when across the lane from an "R" zoning district.

-ii.
-Additional stories above the Historic District Height Map [Section (n)(2)] for non-historic Large-Scale Development.

-- 1. The following properties are eligible for an additional story on the area of the building that is unaffected by Table 1.
-All Mechanical or Access structures shall be contained within the additional story. - (i) 'R' Zoning Districts: A maximum of one-story above the Historic District Height Map may be permitted for properties located on Oglethorpe Avenue, Liberty Street, and Trust Lots, and outside the National Historic Landmark District boundaries. - (ii) All other Zoning Districts: A maximum of one-story above the Historic District Height Map may be permitted. - Access above the bonus story shall be the minimum necessary for mechanical maintenance and repairs only.
-Only one point of access (excluding hatch access) shall be permitted above the bonus story. - 2.-One or more of the criteria below, must be met to qualify for an additional story:

-- (i) An historic street or lane, as identified on Figure 2, is restored and dedicated back to the City of Savannah as a public right-of-way; - (ii) Affordable Housing, as defined and quantified by the City of Savannah, is provided within the development and so certified by the City Manager; - (iii) Multiple ground floor active uses permitted in the base zoning district (including but not limited to retail, office, lobby, restaurant) span the length of the façade on all street fronting elevations (not including lanes) and maintain individual primary exterior entrances.
-For every 60 feet of street frontage, a separate active use shall be incorporated.
-At least 50% of active use space shall be designed so that their primary entrance is only accessed from the exterior.
-Additionally, exterior building walls incorporate 100 percent modular masonry materials [see (n) 16. f. ii.
-Exterior Walls] on all sides with the use of granite, marble, or other natural quarried stone over a minimum of 30 percent of all street fronting facades.
+- ii.
+Additional stories above the Historic District Height Map [Section (n)(2)] for non-historic Large-Scale Development. - 1.
+The following properties are eligible for an additional story on the area of the building that is unaffected by Table 1. - (i) 'R' Zoning Districts: A maximum of one-story above the Historic District Height Map may be permitted for properties located on Oglethorpe Avenue, Liberty Street, Trust Lots, and outside the National Historic Landmark District boundaries. - (ii) All other Zoning Districts: A maximum of one-story above the Historic District Height Map may be permitted. - 2.
+Access above the bonus story shall be the minimum necessary for mechanical maintenance and repairs only.
+Only one point of access (excluding hatch access) shall be permitted above the bonus story. - 3.
+One or more of the criteria below must be met to qualify for an additional story: - (i) An historic street or lane, as identified on Figure 2, is restored and dedicated back to the City of Savannah as a public right-of-way; - (ii) Affordable Housing, as defined and quantified by the City of Savannah, is provided within the development and so certified by the City Manager; - (iii) Multiple ground floor active uses (as defined) permitted in the base zoning district span the length of the façade on all street fronting elevations (not including lanes) and maintain individual primary exterior entrances.
+For rehabilitations, the active ground floor uses must replace previously inactive uses to qualify.